Remote Desktop Protocol: Version 5.0

 This version was introduced with Windows 2000 Server, added support for a number of features, including printing to local printers, and aimed to improve network bandwidth usage.
+The RDP clients available through the Windows 2000 Terminal Server Disk Creation Tool is tested and working on even 16 bit Windows 3.1 using 3rd party TCP/IP libraries such as Trumpet WinSock.

 Version 5.1

 This version was introduced with Windows XP Professional and included support for 24-bit color and sound.
-The client is available for Windows 2000, Windows 9x, Windows NT 4.0.
+It is supported on Windows 2000, Windows 9x, and Windows NT 4.0.
 With this version, the name of the client was changed from Terminal Services Client to Remote Desktop Connection; the heritage remains to this day, however, as the underlying executable is still named mstsc.exe.

 Version 5.2

 This version was introduced with Windows Server 2003, included support for console mode connections, a session directory, and local resource mapping.
 It also introduces Transport Layer Security (TLS) 1.0 for server authentication, and to encrypt terminal server communications.
-This version is built into Windows XP Professional x64 Edition and Windows Server 2003 x64 & x86 Editions.
+This version is built into Windows XP Professional x64 Edition and Windows Server 2003 x64 & x86 Editions, and also available for Windows XP as a download.

 Version 6.0

 This version was introduced with Windows Vista and incorporated support for Windows Presentation Foundation applications, Network Level Authentication, multi-monitor spanning and large desktop support, and TLS 1.0 connections.
-Version 6.0 client is available for Windows XP SP2, Windows Server 2003 SP1/SP2 (x86 and x64 editions) and Windows XP Professional x64 Edition.
+The RDP 6.0 client is available on Windows XP SP2, Windows Server 2003 SP1/SP2 (x86 and x64 editions) and Windows XP Professional x64 Edition through KB925876.
 Microsoft Remote Desktop Connection Client for Macintosh OS X is also available with support for Intel and PowerPC Mac OS versions 10.4.9 and greater.

 Version 6.1

-This version was released in February 2008 and is included with Windows Server 2008, as well as with Windows Vista Service Pack 1.
-The client is included with Windows XP SP3.
+This version was released in February 2008 and is first included with Windows Server 2008 and Windows Vista with Service Pack 1 and later backported to Windows XP with Service Pack 3.
+The RDP 6.1 client is available on Windows XP SP2, Windows Server 2003 SP1/SP2 (x86 and x64 editions) and Windows XP Professional x64 Edition through KB952155.
 In addition to changes related to how a remote administrator connects to the "console", this version has new functionality introduced in Windows Server 2008, such as connecting remotely to individual programs and a new client-side printer redirection system that makes the client's print capabilities available to applications running on the server, without having to install print drivers on the server also on the other hand, remote administrator can freely install, add/remove any software or setting at the client's end.
 However, to start a remote administration session, one must be a member of the Administrators group on the server to which one is trying to get connected.